open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   * `RECORD_AND_SAMPLE` - `IsRecording() == true` AND `Sampled` flag` MUST be set.
 * A set of span Attributes that will also be added to the `Span`.
 The returned object must be immutable (multiple calls may return different immutable objects).
+* A `Tracestate` that will be assigned to `Span`.
+If non-empty `Tracestate` was passed in `SpanContext`, it MUST be populated on the `SamplingResult` even if tracestate was not changed by sampler.

 #### GetDescription